My profile, credits and applications

 Progress of studies

 The Study time section shows the used and remaining semesters of your study right as well as the normal and statutory non-attending semesters.
 The colour white represents a used semester, green represents a remaining semester and yellow represents a remaining non-attending semester.
 The current semester is half white and half green.
-(Please note that this information might be incomplete still in autumn 2021)

 If you have been granted an extension, you can see extension semesters separated by a vertical line.
 A current extension semester is half white and half red, and a remaining extension semester is red.